The Malabar Headland Circuit Walk

 Malabar Headland

-Once you reach the end of the Western Escarpment walking track at Pioneers Park, follow the trail towards Malabar Beach.
+At the end of the Western Escarpment Walking Track, you’ll reach Pioneers Park.
+From there, follow the trail leading towards Malabar Beach.

-To get there, make a right turn into Franklin Street, followed by a left turn into Dacre Street, and another left turn into Fishermans Road which runs right behind Malabar Beach.
+To continue, turn right onto Franklin Street, then left onto Dacre Street, and finally make another left onto Fishermans Road, which runs directly behind Malabar Beach.

 2. Boora Point Walking Track

-From Malabar Beach, follow the trail past the boat ramp car park, continuing on to Boora Point.
+From Malabar Beach, follow the trail past the boat ramp car park and continue on towards Boora Point.
+Here marks the official beginning of the Boora Point Walking Track.

 Malabar Beach